 Things To Consider

-There are a number of factors that can influence whether or not hiring a property manager is the right choice for you.
+There are a number of factors that can influence whether or not hiring a property manager is the right choice for you and when to hire a property manager.
 Here are a few of the most important considerations:

 Is your rental property nearby?

 When your rental property is right next to your home or your place of work, it’s not as much of a hassle to show prospective tenants around the property or pop in for routine maintenance.

 On the other hand, if your property is in another neighbourhood—or worse yet, another city—managing it can be more than just inconvenient.
 You’ll have to factor in the cost of transportation to properly budget for your properties.
 You’ll also have to factor in travel time to get a better idea of how much you’re making for every hour of effort you put in.

 Then there are emergencies—you don’t want to have to travel for hours when a tenant has suddenly abandoned their suite or damage has been done to the property.

 Property managers handle travel and travel expenses for you; if you live far from your rental property, property managers can be a real boon.